dustinguichet/dustinguichet/README.md

 ## I'm a Husband, Father, Developer!

-- 🌱 I’m currently Seeking Employments With Mentorship Opportunities.
+- 🌱 Growth: I’m currently Seeking Employments With Mentorship Opportunities.

-- 👯 I’m looking to collaborate with other curious people
+- 👯 Community: I’m looking to meet awesome people in the tech industry, and contribute to a non-profit

-- 🥅 2021 Goals: To complete the game im working on with HHTML,CSS,JS
+- 🥅 2021 Goals: To complete the pokemon-like game im working on with HTML,CSS,JS

-- ⚡ Fun fact: I have ADHD , and I'm left-handed for what thats worth.
+- ⚡ Fun Facts: I have ADHD , and I'm left-handed!

 ### 📫 How to reach me: